-- (1) Balances credited to each executive officer's account under the Amended and Restated Danaher Corporation Executive Deferred Incentive Program (the "EDIP") which are vested or are scheduled to vest within 60 days of March 14, 2016, are included in the table.
-For purposes of the table, the number of shares of Danaher Common Stock attributable to a person's EDIP account is equal to (1) the person's outstanding EDIP balance as of March 14, 2016 (to the extent such balance is vested or will become vested within 60 days of March 14, 2016), divided by (2) the closing price of Danaher Common Stock as reported on the NYSE on March 14, 2016 (\$91.48 per share).
-In addition, for purposes of the table, the number of shares attributable to each executive officer's 401(k) Plan account is equal to (a) the officer's balance, as of March 14, 2016, in the Danaher stock fund included in the executive officer's 401(k) Plan account (the "401(k) Danaher Stock Fund"), divided by (b) the closing price of Danaher Common Stock as reported on the NYSE on March 14, 2016.
-The 401(k) Danaher Stock Fund consists of a unitized pool of Danaher Common Stock and cash.
-The table also includes shares that may be acquired upon exercise of options that are exercisable within 60 days of March 14, 2016 or upon vesting of RSUs that vest within 60 days of March 14, 2016. - (2) Includes options to acquire 424,260 shares, 10,078 shares attributable to Mr. Lico's 401(k) account and 57,324 shares attributable to Mr. Lico's EDIP account. - (3) Includes 34,000,000 shares owned by limited liability companies of which Mr. Rales is the sole member, 136,409 shares attributable to Mr. Rales' 401(k) Plan account and 2,468,580 other shares owned indirectly.
-The shares held by the limited liability companies are pledged to secure lines of credit with certain banks and each of these entities and Mr. Rales is in compliance with these lines of credit.
+- Balances credited to each executive officer's account under the Amended and Restated Danaher Corporation Executive Deferred Incentive Program (the "EDIP") which are vested or are scheduled to vest within 60 days of March 14, 2016, are included in the assumption of beneficial ownership.
+For purposes of the assumption, the number of shares of Danaher Common Stock attributable to a person's EDIP account is equal to (1) the person's outstanding EDIP balance as of March 14, 2016 (to the extent such balance is vested or will become vested within 60 days of March 14, 2016), divided by (2) the closing price of Danaher Common Stock as reported on the NYSE on March 14, 2016 (\$91.48 per share).
+In addition, for purposes of the assumption, the number of shares attributable to each executive officer's 401(k) Plan account is equal to (a) the officer's balance, as of March 14, 2016, in the Danaher stock fund included in the executive officer's 401(k) Plan account (the "401(k) Danaher Stock Fund"), divided by (b) the closing price of Danaher Common Stock as reported on the NYSE on March 14, 2016.
+The 401(k) Danaher Stock Fund consists of a unitized pool of Danaher common stock and cash.
+The table also includes in the assumption shares of Danaher common stock that may be acquired upon exercise of options that are exercisable within 60 days of March 14, 2016 or upon vesting of RSUs that vest within 60 days of March 14, 2016. - (2) Includes in the assumption options to acquire 424,260 shares of Danaher common stock, 10,078 shares of Danaher common stock attributable to Mr. Lico's 401(k) account and 57,324 shares of Danaher common stock attributable to Mr. Lico's EDIP account. - (3) Includes in the assumption 34,000,000 shares of Danaher common stock owned by limited liability companies of which Mr. Rales is the sole member, 136,409 shares of Danaher common stock attributable to Mr. Rales' 401(k) Plan account and 2,468,580 other shares of Danaher common stock owned indirectly.
+The shares held by the limited liability companies are pledged, and shares of Fortive common stock to be issued as dividend on such shares of Danaher common stock will be pledged, to secure lines of credit with certain banks and each of these entities and Mr. Rales is in compliance with these lines of credit.
 The business address of Mitchell Rales, and of each of the limited liability companies, is 2200 Pennsylvania Avenue, N.W., Suite 800W, Washington, D.C.
-20037-1701. - (4) Includes 34,000,000 shares owned by limited liability companies of which Mr. Rales is the sole member, 12,185 shares attributable to Mr. Rales' 401(k) Plan account and 117,000 shares owned by a charitable foundation of which Mr. Rales is a director.
+20037-1701. - (4) Includes in the assumption 34,000,000 shares of Danaher common stock owned by limited liability companies of which Mr. Rales is the sole member, 12,185 shares of Danaher common stock attributable to

+Mr. Rales' 401(k) Plan account and 117,000 shares of Danaher common stock owned by a charitable foundation of which Mr. Rales is a director.
 Mr. Rales disclaims beneficial ownership of those shares held by the charitable foundation.
-The shares held by the limited liability companies are pledged to secure lines of credit with certain banks and each of these entities and Mr. Rales is in compliance with these lines of credit.
+The shares held by the limited liability companies are pledged and shares of Fortive common stock to be issued as dividend on such shares of Danaher common stock will be pledged, to secure lines of credit with certain banks and each of these entities and Mr. Rales is in compliance with these lines of credit.
 The business address of Steven Rales, and of each of the limited liability companies, is 2200 Pennsylvania Avenue, N.W., Suite 800W, Washington, D.C.
 20037-1701.